-Move the secondary SDLA lever to the left or right to angle the blade to the desired angle and direction.
+Set the weight transfer (if equipped) to the Off position.
+Move the power unit's hydraulic control lever to the left or right to set the desired angle and direction of the plow blade.

-Move the machine into position and lower the blade to the ground.

-If the skid shoes are used to determine the depth of the blade, place the power unit's primary SDLA lever in the float position by pushing it to the right until the detent engages.
+Move the machine into position and lower the snow plow to the ground.
+If skid shoes are used to determine the depth of the plow, place the power unit's hydraulic control lever in the float position by pushing it forward until the detent engages.
 The lever will stay in this position until intentionally removed.

-If you are digging or cleaning a hard surface, slight down pressure may be used.

-A CAUTION

-Using down pressure on the blade may reduce the power unit's steering ability.
-Use only slight down pressure when necessary.

-Push the power unit's primary SDLA lever to the right until there is slight down pressure on the blade and then release.
+When cleaning hard packed snow from hard surfaces, slight down pressure on the snow plow may be used.
+Push the hydraulic control lever forward until there is slight down pressure on the plow and then release.

-GENERAL OPERATION

 Drive forward slowly while keeping a close watch for potential hazards.